kulics/koral/Compare.md

 let mut movieCount = 0;
 let mut songCount = 0;

-library foreach item do {
+library foreach item then {
     if item is Movie then {
         movieCount += 1
-    } else if item is Song do {
+    } else if item is Song then {
         songCount += 1
     }
 }